 Scholarly Commons Citation

 Feldblum, Chai R. and Appleberry, Robin, "Legislatures, Agencies, Courts and Advocates: How Laws are Made, Interpreted and Modified" (2006).
 Georgetown Law Faculty Publications and Other Works.
-Paper 1086.
+1086.